swatantrasinha/learn-redux/2_use_of_ownProps/README.md

 and decide what item to show cake or iceCream depending on prop passed

     <ItemContainerComp cake />   ==> check if cake is passed as props from App.js if yes then show Cake
-    <Itemcontainercomp  />       ==> if not cake(means nothing or any other value) then show iceCream
+    <ItemContainerComp  />       ==> if not cake(means nothing or any other value) then show iceCream

-    In the above the prop "cake" passed in ItemCOntainerCOmp in App.js will be captured in ownProps of mapStateToProps and mapDispatchToProps
+    In the above the prop "cake" passed in ItemContainerComp in App.js will be captured in ownProps of mapStateToProps and mapDispatchToProps